 The first symposium of the series was held in Torino (Italy) in 2013, and the second one in Leeds (UK) in 2017.

-The third symposium, CPEG2020, is conjointly organized by the Japanese Geotechnical Society (JGS) and Kyoto University, it will be held at Kyoto University’s main campus on October 29th and 30th, 2020, and welcomes submission from all over the world.
+The third symposium, CPEG2020, is conjointly organized by the Japanese Geotechnical Society (JGS) and Kyoto University, it will be held at Kyoto University’s main campus on March 17-19, 2021 (new date), and welcomes submission from all over the world.

 1. Coupled Processes